-When this blog was established in 2008, all the rage was about the cost of a gallon of milk reaching $4.09 at Shaws on Black Rock Turnpike.
-Today, in 2012, all the rage is about the cost of a gallon of gasoline – $4.12 and rising.
+When this blog was established in 2008, all the rage was about the cost of a gallon of milk reaching $4.09 at the former Shaw’s on Black Rock Turnpike.
+Today the price of just about everything is rising or fluctuates wildly at times–from milk to meat to gas and heating oil–and let’s not forget about electricity rates!
 Shocking!

-My friend and neighbor, Aimee O’Brien, and I started this blog to provide an online community place to share local affordable ways to live in Fairfield, CT.
+We started this blog in 2008 to provide an online community place to share local affordable ways to live in Fairfield, CT.
 After all, not all of us can or want to move to sunnier, cheaper climates.
-(We know how frustrating it is to watch HGTV just to see a beautiful 3,000-square-foot Colonial newly constructed home go for a mere $250,000 elsewhere!)
+(We know how frustrating it is to watch HGTV just to see a beautiful 3,000-square-foot Colonial newly constructed home go for a mere $200,000 elsewhere!)

-Living in Fairfield, CT, in Fairfield County, one of the most expensive and affluent counties in the United States, means my family and I are surrounded by those who may believe that success is defined by having the most square footage, the most luxurious cars, and the latest “stuff.”
+Living in Fairfield, CT, in Fairfield County, one of the most expensive and affluent counties in the United States, means our families are surrounded by those who may believe that success is defined by having the most square footage, the most luxurious cars, and the latest “stuff.”

-On this blog, I share and discuss important ideas about how to live graciously, and frugally through anecdotes, frustrations, and ideas about my family’s quest for frugal living in Fairfield and beyond.
+On this blog, we share and discuss important ideas about how to live graciously, and frugally through anecdotes and ideas about our families’ quests for frugal living in Fairfield and beyond.